Friday, August 27, 2010

-This snippet will show how how to use Jquery fullcalender in asp.net
+This snippet will show how how to use Jquery full calendar in asp.net

 <%@ Page Language="C#" AutoEventWireup="true" CodeFile="FullCalender.aspx.cs" Inherits="FullCalender" %>